 7. Hang it up!

-That it’s it!
-Now you know how to make a burlap wreath that’s perfect for autumn decorating!
+That’s it!
+Now you know how to make a burlap wreath that’s perfect for fall decorating.
+Aren’t you just crazy about this autumn wreath?